Frequently Asked Questions

 To download the results click on the "Download Results" link located near the top of the results page.
 A window will pop up offering three selections for downloading your results:

-Download Data Without Meanings - When you use this option, the records you download will contain all data fields from the data file.
+Download Data Without Meanings - When you use this option, the records you download will contain all data fields from the data file with the actual values as preserved in the file.
 The number of records will be equivalent to the number returned from your search, not the entire data file.
-For coded fields, the records will contain the codes without their meanings.
-(For meanings to codes, download the code lists.
-Some codes may not have known meanings and will therefore, not be included in the code lists).
-For fields with the data type of date or number, the dates or numbers will be in the format as entered by the agency.
 The downloaded records will be a comma separated value (CSV) file.

 Download Codes - When you download codes from this page, you will be downloading the code, meaning, and comments for each coded value within a code list for all code lists associated with this data file.
 Each code list associated will be a comma separated value (CSV) file and all code lists files will be contained in a single zip file.
 If you download code lists from a specific Code List window, you will download only that code list, including its codes and their meanings, and any comments.